What dangers does modernization pose against homeliness

 Set, let's say - once every few days, a family gathering time when everyone, whether they like it or not, is required to come to the living room for a short family conversation.

-But make no mistake - family time does not mean family meal times.
-Although they can be used for consolidating family conversation and catching up, their main thing is eating.
+But make no mistake - family time does not mean family mealtimes- about which it can be said that although they can be used for consolidating family conversation and catching up, their main 'thing' is eating.

-When we say "family time," we mean time dedicated exclusively to a meaningful conversation between family members.
+When we say "family time," we aim towards time dedicated exclusively to a meaningful conversation/closeness between family members.

-By doing so, you can neutralize, to some extent, the destructive effects of modernization, which harm your homey bonding due to the physical family separation that technology causes.
+By doing so, you will neutralize, to some extent, the destructive effects of modernization, which harm your homey bonding due to the physical family separation that technology causes.

-There are many effective ways to encourage family conversations.
-Here you can read about some of them.
+There are many more effective ways to encourage family conversations.
+Here you can find some.

 Family talk will help you improve your communication skills!